belle2/basf2/online_book/basf2/various_additions.rst

         \frac{q^2a^2\gamma^6}{6\pi\varepsilon_0c^3} \hspace{1cm} P_{a\bot v} =
         \frac{q^2a^2\gamma^4}{6\pi\varepsilon_0c^3}

-A propper method that accounts for Bremsstrahlung loses is of outmost importance at B factories; at the end of this section, you will be able to obtain the invariant mass distribution for the :math:`J/\psi \to e^+e^-` meson decay after correcting for the Bremsstrahlung radiation, and compare it with the
+A proper method that accounts for Bremsstrahlung loses is of utmost importance at B factories; at the end of this section, you will be able to obtain the invariant mass distribution for the :math:`J/\psi \to e^+e^-` meson decay after correcting for the Bremsstrahlung radiation, and compare it with the